JoeCotellese/wwdc-rag/README.md

 - **Topic coherence**: Maintaining semantic boundaries between different concepts
 - **Information hierarchy**: Preserving the relationships between main topics and subtopics

-By pre-processing the documents with a semantic chunking approach, we can ensure that each chunk contains not just the content itself but also the contextual metadata needed for accurate retrieval.
+By pre-processing the documents with by hand, we can ensure that each chunk contains not just the content itself but also the contextual metadata needed for accurate retrieval.

+I'd love to see some of these tools have a metadata section tied to each document collection.

 ## Components